GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

     ./setup_cloud.sh --skip-infra #the qwiklab environment has already created the infra for you
     ```

-### Database Setup
+### Local Environment Setup

-The app uses PostgreSQL with the pgvector extension to store movie description embeddings and structured data (title, plot, release date, etc.)

-- Create a shared docker network for all the app containers we will use to run this application.

-    ```sh
-    docker network create db-shared-network
-    ```

-- Setup local *pgvector* DB

-    ```sh
-    chmod +x setup_local.sh
-    source setup_local.sh
-    docker compose -f docker-compose-pgvector.yaml up -d
-    ```

-### Run the Application

-- Start the application services.
+- Start the application services that run locally in a set of docker containers.
 This can take a few minutes as we are building many docker images for all the application containers (frontend, webserver, Genkit flows).

     ```sh
     source set_env_vars.sh
     docker compose up --build
     ```

-In the meantime, explore how the application operates by examining this architecture diagram and corelating it with the codebase contents:
+- In the meantime, explore how the application operates by examining this architecture diagram and corelating it with the codebase contents.

 ![Architecture diagram](images/architecture-diagram.png)

-    - What are the primary components of this system, and what seems to be the role of each?
-Associate each of those components with the elements within the codebase (i.e. folders, files).
-    - Open the js folder within the codebase.
+- Open the *js/flows* folder within the codebase.
 Find where the application (1) establishes connection with the database, (2) configures Genkit, (3) defines prompts for interacting with the LLM.

+### Test the app

 - Once your application is running, access it by opening <http://localhost:8080> in your browser.
 If you are using the Cloud Shell editor, view the website by clicking on the **WebPreview** button on the top right of the editor and selecting port **8080**.

-> **Note** Please note that we are running this in the lab environment which makes the application a lot slower and more unpredictable due to the rate limits.

-### Test the app

-- Login using your name (without spaces).
+- Login using your name.

 - Interact with the app and get your first movie recommendation.
-Then spend time getting to know the Movie Guru application by sending it different prompts.
+Then spend time getting to know the **Movie Guru** application by sending it different prompts.

-  - Does it respond in the ways you expect?
-  - Does it give reasonable recommendations?

 - Run the following two queries:

   - “Show me some funny films” (or another genre)
   - “Show me movies with ratings greater than 3”. (or another rating)
-  - Is there a difference in the number of recommendations you get for these two types of queries?
-Why or why not?
+  - Note down the number of recommnedations the app returns for each query.

+> **Note** Please note that we are running this in the lab environment which makes the application a lot slower and more unpredictable due to the rate limits.

 ### Success Criteria

 - Your local environment is set up in Cloud Shell.
 - All your teammates have clone the code repo into their own enviroments.
 - You are able interact with the Movie Guru app running on your local Cloud Shell instance.
-- You notice that the genre based query has more results than the rating based query.
+- You note down the approx number results for the two types of queries.

 ### Learning Resources

 - [Genkit](https://firebase.google.com/docs/genkit)
 - [Setting up firebase web app](https://firebase.google.com/docs/projects/use-firebase-with-existing-cloud-project#how-to-add-firebase_console)
+- Application Architecture:

+  - The user interface: A Vue frontend (code found in **frontend**).
+  - The application logic layer: A GoLang backend server (code found in **chat_server_go**).
+  - The GenAI core: Genkit flows, which handle the conversational and recommendation logic.
+These flows communicate directly with Gemini models on Vertex AI to leverage large language model capabilities (code found in **js/flows**).
+  - Data Storage: PostgreSQL with the pgvector extension, used for storing both structured movie data (title, plot, etc.) and vector embeddings for semantic search.
+  - Session Management: A Redis cache for storing user session information and conversation history.

 ## Challenge 2: Explore Monitoring dashboard

 ### Prerequisites

+On the cloud shell environment running this challenge:

-- Make sure you have completed the steps *Clone the Repository and set the environment variables* on the machine which is executing this challenge.
+- *Clone the Repository and set the environment variables* from *Challenge 1*.
-- If you want to run the application locally, also run the *Database Setup* and the *Run the Application* steps.
+- *Local Environment Setup* from *Challenge 1*.

 ### Introduction